-Matt Packer (b.1978, Carmathen) is a curator and writer.
-He was Curator of Exhibitions & Projects at the Lewis Glucksman Gallery, Cork from 2008-2013, and has been Associate Director of Treignac Projet, France since 2012.
-He has curated numerous exhibitions in Ireland and internationally, including group exhibitions Lost Boys (2013), O Flesh (2013), FWA: Freeing Welsh Architecture (2012), When Flanders Failed (2011), School Days (2011), Getting Even (2009), Ice Trade (2007), working with a wide range of artists such as Stephen Willats, Corin Sworn, and Dennis McNulty.
-He has also curated solo projects by artists such as Bea McMahon and Florian Roithmayr among others.
-He has taught on postgraduate programmes, including courses at IADT Dun Laoghaire, OTIS College of Art & Design Los Angeles, and CCAD Cork, and has published over 100 texts in magazines and journals such as Kaleidoscope, Source Photographic Review, Frieze, Concreta, and Camera Austria, as well as artist publications.
+Matt Packer is a curator and writer.
+He was Curator of Exhibitions & Projects at the Lewis Glucksman Gallery, Cork from 2008 to 2013, and has been Associate Director of Treignac Projet (FR) since 2012.
+He has curated numerous exhibitions in independent and institutional contexts, both in Ireland and internationally, including Lost Boys (2013), O Flesh (2013), FWA: Freeing Welsh Architecture (2012), When Flanders Failed (2011), School Days (2011), Getting Even (2009), Ice Trade (2007).
+He has taught on postgraduate programmes at IADT Dun Laoghaire, OTIS College of Art & Design Los Angeles, and CCAD Cork, and has published over 100 texts in magazines and journals such as Kaleidoscope, Source Photographic Review, Frieze, Concreta, and Camera Austria, as well as artist publications.
 He is a graduate of the Curating programme at Goldsmiths College London and a member of IKT: The International Association of Curators of Contemporary Art.

 Public Programmes Coordinator